keddelzz/hidden-args/README.md

   - `sbt packageBin` to publish the project locally
   - `sbt test` to run the unit tests

-To build the project run the following command in the re

 ## License

 See the [LICENSE](LICENSE) file for license rights and limitations (MIT).